...

 Oranges should always be part of the diet of anyone with a communicable disease or individuals who wish to prevent them.
 Studies show that at least four oranges daily (250 milligrams of vitamin C) are required to attain results.
 It is crucial to note that vitamin C or consuming oranges cannot inhibit flu or colds.
 However, they have been shown to reduce the duration of the disease and lessen the seriousness of symptoms.

-Oranges have the subsequent impacts on infections, thanks to the mixture of vitamin C and the additional natural chemical elements they comprise:
+Oranges have subsequent impacts on infections, thanks to the mixture of vitamin C and the additional natural chemical elements they comprise:

-• They boost the disease-fighting abilities of the white blood cells.
+- They boost the disease-fighting abilities of the white blood cells.

-• They improve the number and durability of white blood cells.
+- They improve the number and durability of white blood cells.
 This is ascribed to the collective effect of vitamin C and folic acid.

-• They slow but do not completely halt the development of viruses within human cells.
+- They slow but do not completely halt the development of viruses within human cells.
 The orange flavonoids and vitamin C are accountable for this action.

-• They improve the creation of interferon, an antiviral protein generated within the body itself.
+- They improve the creation of interferon, an antiviral protein generated within the body itself.

-Thus, eating oranges daily is indicated for not only colds and flu but for any infectious disease, including those associated with childhood, and even AIDS.
+Thus, eating oranges daily is indicated for not only colds and flu but for any infectious disease, including those associated with childhood and even AIDS.

 Thrombosis, Arteriosclerosis, and Cardiovascular Disease